Director and Senior Fellow

 Associate Professor of Philosophy

-Associate Professor of Philosophy at UC Berkeley.
+Professor of Philosophy at Princeton University.
 Her areas of research include decision theory, epistemology and philosophy of religion; she has written on topics including the rationality of faith and when one should stop one’s search for additional evidence.
 Buchak received her PhD from Princeton University in 2009.
-At UC Berkeley, she teaches undergraduate courses in the philosophy of religion and in game theory, and she has taught graduate seminars on decision theory, the relationship between science and religion, and how social welfare depends on individual preference satisfaction.
+At UC Berkeley, she taught undergraduate courses in the philosophy of religion and in game theory, and she has taught graduate seminars on decision theory, the relationship between science and religion, and how social welfare depends on individual preference satisfaction.
 She is the author of Risk and Rationality (Oxford University Press, 2013), which addresses the question of how we should take risk into account in decision making.

 Professor of Philosophy at the Dominican School of Philosophy and Theology